cykod/Quintus-website/public/guide/sprites.md

 The first overloadable method is the base constructor, `init(p,defaults)`.
 It's primary duties are setting the sprite's properties, stored in the `p` object (whenver you see a varible named, `p`, think "properties").

-All a Sprites mutable properties are generally stored in the `p` object on the sprite.
+All a sprite's mutable properties are generally stored in the `p` object on the sprite.
 The reason for this is to first separate a sprite's state from its methods and secondly to make it easy to know what properties need to be serialized or sent over the wire for a multi-player game.
-For performance reasons, the properties on the `p` object can be get an set directly and don't need to be set with getters and setters.
+For performance reasons, the properties on the `p` object can be get and set directly without the need for getters and setters.

 The default constructor takes two parameters, an initial set of properties `p` and a default set of properties `defaults` that are used if the corresponding property is unset on `p`.
 While this might seem a little surperfluous, the reason for the defaults hash is that it makes it easy to set default properties when creating a subclass of `Q.Sprite`.